General Questions about Eligibility and Applying

 No. (Parents are, however, responsible for the Federal Plus loans).
 In general you and you alone are responsible for repaying your educational loans.

-You do not need to get your parents to cosign your federal student loans, even if you are under age 18.
-If your parents (or grandparents) want to help pay off your loan, you can have your billing statements sent to their address.
-Likewise, if your lender or loan servicer provides an electronic payment service, where the monthly payments are automatically deducted from a bank account, your parents can agree to have the payments deducted from their account.
-But your parents are under no obligation to repay your loans.
-If they forget to pay the bill on time or decide to cancel the electronic payment agreement, you will be held responsible for the payments, not them.
+If your parent(s) (or guardian(s)) would like to contribute to student loan payments, students can request for billing statements to be sent to the parent/guardian's address.
+If the lender or loan servicer provides an electronic payment service, where the monthly payments are automatically deducted from a bank account, your parent/guardian can agree to have the payments deducted from their account.
+But parents/guardians not obligated to repay student loans, with the exception of Federal Plus Loans.
+If parent(s)/guardian(s) fail to make loan payments on a student's behalf or decide to cancel the electronic payment agreement, students will be held responsible for the payments, not the parent(s)/guardian(s).

 7. I got an outside scholarship.
 Should I report it to the financial aid office?